tiankuizhang/tiankuizhang.github.io/_pages/about.md

   - /about.html
 ---

-Tiankui Zhang is currently a PhD candidate in computational biophysics at the [physics department, university of Arizona](https://w3.physics.arizona.edu/).
+Tiankui Zhang is currently a PhD candidate in computational biophysics in the [department of physics](https://w3.physics.arizona.edu/) at [University of Arizona](https://www.arizona.edu/).